a56k/Final_Project_AQI_Level_SF/Schema.md

 # Schema
 Below is a sample of the schema for our data.
 Our primary keys and foreign keys are still being established.

-Creating tables for SF 2018 Carbon Monoxide
+--Creating tables for SF 2018 Carbon Monoxide
-CREATE TABLE SF_2018_CO
+- CREATE TABLE SF_2018_CO (
 - DATE_Year DATE NOT NULL,
 - AQS_Source VARCHAR(365) NOT NULL,
 - Site_ID INT NOT NULL,